Skip to Main Content

 What are reference managers?

+References managers are more sophisticated reference management software (also known as citation managers or bibliographic managers) which allow you to automatically capture, store and organise references and generate a bibliography/list of references.
 Some also allow you to store and even annotate PDFs, and also have social networking options.
-Plugins for Microsoft Word, Google Docs, etc allow you to generate in-text references.
+Plugins for Microsoft Word, Google Docs, etc will enable you to generate in-text references.

-Do I need to use this software?
+Do I need to use a reference manager?

 The most well-known software are Refworks, Endnote, Zotero and Mendeley.
 The key features of these are described below.
 Links to the products' own guides are provided below.
 More information is available from the tabs above.